geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 But I could run some benchmarks.

 **Geohot** [00:18:13]
-I mean, faster than Clang at...
-So a lot of Clang slowness is not...
+I mean, faster than Clang at..
+So a lot of Clang slowness is not..
 I'm curious, actually.
 If it's faster than Clang's runtime, that's great.
 But a lot of Clang slowness is not at all due to the code Clang outputs.
-Clang is both very slow to run, and then Clang is also very slow to...
+Clang is both very slow to run, and then Clang is also very slow to..
 The uuuvn has a fix for this.
 The ctypes.cdll is absurdly slow.
 So we're going to put in raw shellcode.
-Because eventually...
+Because eventually..
 So right now, x86 is still calling Clang.
 It's still calling Clang to do the assembly.
 And we're going to need to remove that.
 Not for the bounty.
-But...
-Yeah, actually...
+But..
+Yeah, actually..
 That stuff's going to go away.
 Yeah.
 Yeah, so the x86 device, you're not going to be able to use the Clang compiler like that anymore.
 Maybe it's fine.